 Rong-Guan Social Welfare Institution in New Taipei City

-Colleagues from the Taiwan NextGen Foundation visited the Rong-Guan Social Welfare Institution in New Taipei City.
+Colleagues from Taiwan NextGen Foundation visited the Rong-Guan Social Welfare Institution in New Taipei City.
 During the visit, staff at Rong-Guan and representatives of the Taiwan NextGen Foundation discussed various issues confronted by social workers and children in need.

 Radio Taiwan International